sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0600 - custom-computation.md

 hidden: false
 ---

 Define your own [computed field method](doc:computed-field-methods) using [JsonLogic](https://jsonlogic.com/).
-For example, return the sum of two fields, or return a boolean indicating if a field's output is non-null.
+For example, return the sum of two fields, map arrays, or return a boolean indicating if a field's output is non-null.

 Parameters
 ====